Ahmed-alkharusi/-Schrodinger-Equation-Solver-2D/README.md

 ## Authors
 @main_author: Ahmed Alkharusi

-Esah Bannister has participated in writing the code. esah.bannister@student.manchester.ac.uk
+Esah Bannister has participated in writing the code and the report. esah.bannister@student.manchester.ac.uk